 SOCRmeasured=Rangemeasured Rangecertified*100

-In cases where UBEmeasured is higher than the UBEcertified, the SOCEmeasured shall be set to 100 per cent.
+In cases where UBEmeasured is greater than UBEcertified, SOCEmeasured shall be set to 100 per cent.
 In cases where Rangemeasured is higher than the Rangecertified, the SOCRmeasured shall be set to 100 per cent.

 6.3.3.
 Statistical Method for Pass/Fail decision for a sample of vehicles

-Separate statistics shall be calculated for the SOCR monitor and the SOCE monitor.
+Separate statistics shall be calculated for the SOCE monitor and the SOCR monitor.

 An adequate number of vehicles (at least 3 and not more than 16) shall be selected from the same monitor family for testing following a vehicle survey (see Annex 1) which contains information designed to ensure that the vehicle has been properly used and maintained according to the specifications of the manufacturer.
 The following statistics shall be used to take a decision on the accuracy of the monitor.

-For evaluating the SOCR/SOCE monitors normalised values shall be calculated:
+For evaluating the SOCE/SOCR monitors normalised values shall be calculated:

-xi=SOCread, i-SOCmeasured, i
+xi=SOCXread, i-SOCXmeasured, i

 Where

-SOCread, i is the on-board SOCR/SOCE read from the vehicle i ; and
+SOCXread, i is the on-board SOCE or SOCR (as applicable) read from the vehicle i ; and

-SOCmeasured, i is the measured SOCR/SOCE of the vehicle i.
+SOCXmeasured, i is the measured SOCE or SOCR (as applicable) of the vehicle i.

 For the total number of N tests and the normalised values of the tested vehicles, x1, x2, … xN, the average Xtests and the standard deviation s shall be determined: